• Contact Us

 0

-Last Updated on Wednesday, 13 May 2026, 18:28 by Denis Chabrol
+Last Updated on Wednesday, 13 May 2026, 21:57 by Writer

-The order was issued after the Town Clerk, Candace Nelson did not file an affidavit in defence to the case brought by the GPHC for the removal of vendors’ stalls and other items that they use from outside the country’s tertiary health facility.
-Lawyers for the hospital and Ms Nelson made oral arguments.
+The order was issued after Town Clerk Candace Nelson did not file an affidavit in defence to the case brought by the GPHC for the removal of vendors’ stalls and other items that they use from outside the country’s tertiary health facility.

-The GPHC’s application was filed on March 17, 2026, citing a number of reasons requesting the High Court to issue a removal order.
+The GPHC’s application was filed on March 17, citing a number of reasons requesting the High Court to issue a removal order.

-The Town Clerk and her agents or servants now have to comply with the order to remove or cause to be removed the food, beverage and other vendors and hucksters who have set up mobile trucks, carts and other encumbrances including but not limited to vehicles, push-carts, drays, barrels, boxes, dust bins, pallets structures and all things left placed or stored on the street parapet and pavement outside the perimeter
+The Town Clerk and her agents or servants now have to comply with the order to remove or cause to be removed the food, beverage and other vendors and hucksters who have set up mobile trucks, carts and other encumbrances including but not limited to vehicles, push-carts, drays, barrels, boxes, dust bins, pallets structures and all things left, placed or stored on the street parapet and pavement outside the perimeter

-of Georgetown Public Hospital Corporation on Lamaha Street between Thomas Street and East Street; East Street between Lamaha Street and New Market Street; New Market Street between Thomas Street and East Street; and
+of the GPHC on Lamaha Street between Thomas Street and East Street; East Street between Lamaha Street and New Market Street; New Market Street between Thomas Street and East Street, and

-Middle Street between Thomas Street and East Street
+Middle Street between Thomas Street and East Street.

-In an affidavit, GPHC’s Chief Executive Officer Robbie Rambarran had told the court that tjhe trucks, carts, stalls and other encumbrances on the pavement have impeded ingress to and egress from the Applicant’s facilities, both by medical and professional staff and most importantly, patients seeking medical services and emergency vehicles.
-The vendors leave behind their waste and debris strewn across the pavement and at the sides of the aforementioned streets.”
+In an affidavit, GPHC Chief Executive Officer Robbie Rambarran had told the court that the trucks, carts, stalls and other encumbrances on the pavement have impeded ingress to and egress from the Applicant’s facilities, both by medical and professional staff and most importantly, patients seeking medical services and emergency vehicles.

 He had also said that several attempts dating back to April 2024 to have the Mayor and City Council remove the vendors and their properties “have proven futile.”